Philippines

 Overview

-In 2020, we launched a Pilot Project with DENR in Palawan called RAINFOREST CONNECTION PROJECT.
-The Municipality of Taytay was identified and proposed by DENR as one of the recipients due to the many incidents of illegal logging in the protected forest areas of Taytay.
+In 2020, Rainforest Connection (RFCx) launched a Pilot Project with DENR in Palawan called the Rainforest Connection Project.
+The Municipality of Taytay was identified and proposed by the DENR as one of the recipients due to numerous incidents of illegal logging in Taytay's protected forest areas.

-RFCx, in partnership with Huawei and the Department of Environment and Natural Resources (DENR), provided 5 Guardian devices to El Nido Tay-Tay, Palawan, and Mt.
-Irid, near Manila in the Philippines.
-Three (3) devices were installed in El Nido Tay-Tay, which is part of the last continuous primary forest in the Philippines and is continuously under threat from logging.
-The remaining 2 devices will be deployed by the locally trained team in Mt.
+RFCx, in partnership with Huawei and the Department of Environment and Natural Resources (DENR), provided 5 Guardian devices to El Nido, Tay-Tay, Palawan, and Mt.
+Irid, near Manila, in the Philippines.
+3 devices were installed in El Nido, Tay-Tay, which is part of the last continuous primary forest in the Philippines and is continuously under threat from logging.
+The remaining 2 devices were deployed by the locally trained team in Mt.
 Irid.
-The Philippine’s satellite-connected Guardian devices protect beaches, coastal, and forest habitat.
+The Philippines’ satellite-connected Guardian devices protect beaches, coastal, and forest habitats.

 Partners